-- The purpose of assessment: staff make clear links between assessment and the module's aims, academic rationale and learning outcomes. - The form(s) of assessment: staff ensure that students receive detailed information about the type(s) of assessment they will encounter and, where possible, have the opportunity to practise it before it is used summatively. - The part played by a single piece of assessment in a student's overall award: staff ensure that students are aware of the credit and classification system which operates in the award for which they are studying. - How to prepare for assessment: staff ensure that all students receive advice and guidance on how to prepare for assessment and that no student is disadvantaged by unavoidable absence from any taught session in which such guidance and support is offered. - The assessment criteria to be used in judging students' work: students are made aware of the learning outcomes and assessment criteria that will be used to indicate the standard they have achieved; this includes assessment of proficiency in the use of the English Language.
-They are also advised of any penalties for incorrect spelling, grammar or academic referencing1.
-The reasons for awarding a particular grade are made explicit on the assessment feedback sheet.
+• The purpose of assessment: staff make clear links between assessment and the module's aims, academic rationale and learning outcomes.

-- The penalties that will be incurred for any form of academic malpractice: students are advised of current University policy as set out in the Academic Regulations. - The effects that non-attendance will have on assessment: students are advised of the general attendance requirement at the commencement of their studies.
-No grade penalty may be incurred for poor or non-attendance unless participation is assessed through specific activities, e.g., assessed seminars, or is referenced explicitly within the intended learning outcomes2. - The procedures for submitting work for assessment: a clear deadline for submission is set.
+- The form(s) of assessment: staff ensure that students receive detailed information about the type(s) of assessment they will encounter and, where possible, have the opportunity to practise it before it is used summatively. - The part played by a single piece of assessment in a student's overall award: staff ensure that students are aware of the credit and classification system which operates in the award for which they are studying. - How to prepare for assessment: staff ensure that all students receive advice and guidance on how to prepare for assessment and that no student is disadvantaged by unavoidable absence from any taught session in which such guidance and support is offered. - The assessment criteria to be used in judging students' work: students are made aware of the learning outcomes and assessment criteria that will be used to indicate the standard they have achieved.
+They are also advised of any penalties for incorrect spelling, grammar or academic referencing7.
+The reasons for awarding a particular grade are made explicit on the assessment feedback sheet. - The penalties that will be incurred for any form of academic malpractice: students are advised of current University policy as set out in the Academic Regulations8. - The effects that non-attendance will have on assessment: students are advised of the general attendance requirement at the commencement of their studies.
+No grade penalty may be incurred for poor or non-attendance unless participation is assessed through specific activities, e.g., assessed seminars, or is referenced explicitly within the intended learning outcomes9. - The procedures for submitting work for assessment: a clear deadline for submission is set.
 Staff ensure that all submitted work is collected securely and its receipt acknowledged.
 Work submitted late receives a zero mark. - Extensions: students are advised of the procedures for extensions which must be agreed in advance of the submission date.
 Extensions are approved only where unforeseen circumstances have arisen and the reasons for them are clearly documented.
-Departments ensure that students are treated equitably when granting extensions. - Personal circumstances: students are advised of current University policy3 as set out in the Academic Regulations.
-Personal Circumstances procedures allow students to notify assessment boards of factors that may have affected their performance in assessment. - Students with disabilities and/or specific learning difficulties: students are advised of current University policy as set out in the Academic Regulations.
+Departments ensure that students are treated equitably when granting extensions. - Exceptional mitigating circumstances: students are advised of current University policy as set out in the Academic Regulations.
+Exceptional Mitigating Circumstances (EMC) procedures allow students to notify assessment boards of factors that may have affected their performance in assessment. - Students with disabilities and/or specific learning difficulties: students are advised of current University policy as set out in the Academic Regulations.
 Referral may also be made to the Disability Adviser and the Academic Registry. - Arrangements and procedures for conventional examinations: students are advised of current University policy as set out in the Academic Regulations.
-A clear date, duration and location for examinations is set.
-Conventional exams are subject to invigilation controls.
-Non-attendance at an examination is awarded a zero mark. - Arrangements and procedures for computer-based examinations, Time Limited Assessments online (TLAs): where applicable, students (and staff) are made cognizant of current University policy on computer-based exams as set out in the Academic Regulations4.
-Computer-based exams may be subject to proctoring controls. - Feedback on coursework: staff agree the date by which assessed work will be returned to students with relevant grades and detailed written feedback.
-University policy dictates a maximum turn-round time of 4 weeks although the precise time may vary depending on the nature of the assessment (e.g., a short essay compared with a lengthy dissertation) and the number of students registered on the module.
-Where
+A clear date,

-1 See 'Assessment of Academic Referencing Policy' at https://www.edgehill.ac.uk/document/assessment-of-academic-referencing/.
+7 See 'Assessment of Academic Referencing Policy' at www.edgehill.ac.uk/clt/files/2012/02/Assessment-of-referencing-policy-FINAL-17Oct12.pdf.